 Advantest's business depends largely upon the capital expenditures of semiconductor manufacturers, foundries and test houses.
-These companies, in turn, determine their capital expenditure and investment levels largely based on current and anticipated market demand for semiconductors and demand for products incorporating semiconductors.
-Historically, the percentage reduction in capital expenditures by semiconductor manufacturers during downturns in the semiconductor industry, including investment in test systems, has typically been much greater than the percentage reduction in worldwide sales of semiconductors.
-The semiconductor industry has been highly cyclical with recurring periods of excess inventory, which often have had a severe effect on the semiconductor industry's demand for test systems, including those of Advantest.
+These companies, in turn, determine their capital expenditure and investment levels largely based on current and anticipated market demand for semiconductors and products incorporating semiconductors.
+Such demand is influenced significantly by the overall condition of the global economy.
+Historically, the percentage reduction in capital expenditures by semiconductor manufacturers during downturns in the semiconductor industry, including investment in semiconductor test systems, has typically been much greater than the percentage reduction in worldwide sales of semiconductors.
+The semiconductor industry has been highly cyclical with recurring periods of excess inventory, which often have had a severe effect on the semiconductor industry's demand for semiconductor test systems, including those of Advantest.
 In particular, the market for memory semiconductors shows higher demand volatility as compared to non memory semiconductors.
-In fiscal 2007, 70.6% of Advantest's net sales from semiconductor and component test systems was derived from the sale of semiconductor test systems for memory semiconductors, a 5.3% increase from 65.3% in fiscal 2006.
-Accordingly, it still remains over 50%.
-Any downturns in the memory semiconductor market will therefore be likely to adversely affect Advantest's business.
+In fiscal 2008, the economic downturn and the slowdown in the semiconductor market both became more pronounced, and Advantest's net sales of test systems for memory semiconductors decreased by ¥75,252 million (81.0%) from fiscal 2007 to ¥17,644 million, while net sales of test systems for non memory semiconductors decreased by \(\pm\)7,140 million (18.4%) from fiscal 2007 to \(\pm\)31,572 million.
+Advantest's overall net sales in fiscal 2008 decreased by ¥106,115 million (58.1%) from fiscal 2007 to ¥76,652 million, mainly due to the decline in net sales of test systems for memory semiconductors, in fiscal 2008.
+Any downturn in the memory semiconductor market will therefore likely continue to adversely affect Advantest's business.

-The worldwide semiconductor market grew by 18.3% in 2003 as compared to 2002 and grew substantially by 28.0% in 2004.
+The worldwide semiconductor market grew by 28.0% in 2004 as compared to 2003.
 Thereafter, the semiconductor market grew by 6.8%, 8.9% and 3.2% in 2005, 2006 and 2007, respectively.
-Worldwide sales of memory semiconductors increased by 20.2%, 45.0%, 2.9% and 20.5% in 2003, 2004, 2005 and 2006, respectively, on a year-to-year basis, primarily due to the increase in demand for flash memory semiconductors used in digital consumer products and for DRAM semiconductors used in personal computers.
+In 2008, the semiconductor market contracted by 2.8% compared to the previous year, reflecting the global economic downturn that stemmed from the financial crisis.
+Worldwide sales of memory semiconductors increased by 45.0%, 2.9% and 20.5% in 2004, 2005 and 2006, respectively, on a year-to-year basis, primarily due to the increase in demand for flash memory semiconductors used in digital consumer products and for DRAM semiconductors used in personal computers.
 Worldwide sales of memory semiconductors, however, declined slightly by 1.1% in 2007, due to a substantial reduction in capital expenditure by semiconductor manufacturers reflecting a substantial decline in the price of DRAM semiconductors and NAND-type flash memory semiconductors.
-Also, worldwide sales of non memory semiconductors increased by 17.8% and 23.9% in 2003 and 2004, respectively.
-Net sales were sluggish after the summer of 2004 due to adjustments of excess inventory by semiconductor manufacturers.
-However, demand recovered as the adjustment of excess inventory stabilized after the spring of 2005 and the market for personal computers (especially notebooks) and digital consumer devices expanded.
-Accordingly, net sales of semiconductors increased by 7.9% in 2005, as compared with the previous year.
+Moreover, worldwide sales of memory semiconductors in 2008 decreased by 19.9% compared to 2007, primarily due to the substantial decline in the price of memory semiconductors.
+Worldwide sales of non memory semiconductors increased by 23.9% and 7.9% in 2004 and 2005 respectively.
 Furthermore, in 2006 and 2007, demand in the consumer market and automobile market stabilized and the data processing market were strong.
 Accordingly, worldwide sales of non memory semiconductors grew by 5.7% and 4.5% in 2006 and 2007, respectively.
+Worldwide sales of non memory semiconductors in 2008 increased by 2.3% from 2007, primarily due to steady demand for mobile PCs despite the deterioration in the overall condition of the global economy.